 One step towards this is adopting a cloud-based lease management and lease accounting solution, such as Nomos One.
 Its centralised repository, customisable reports and workflow automation features can significantly simplify the tasks involved in lease management and IFRS 16 accounting.

-In addition, our expert customer support team and in-house technical accountants can help with training or any questions you may have.
+In addition, our expert customer support team and in-house technical accountants can help with training (which may be subject to an additional cost) or any questions you may have.

 Contact us if you would like to learn more!